 What is Accutane?

-Dr. Mansouri says, “I know many patients who have struggled with acne that simply won’t clear up, even though they’ve tried every treatment.
+Many patients who have struggled with acne that simply won’t clear up, even though they’ve tried every treatment.
 They perform daily maintenance skin care, and they even change their diet or other routines in order to help their skin.
 It can be extremely frustrating to struggle with acne, especially for those who have more painful cystic or nodular acne.
-Accutane is a good option for these treatment-resistant patients, and it offers them long term results and relief.”
+Accutane is a good option for these treatment-resistant patients, and it offers them long term results and relief.

 1 – Accutane is a Derivative of Vitamin A